michjk/Question_Classifier_Pytorch/README.md

 ```
 python train_cnn.py --path train_cnn_parameter.json
 ```
 The result are saved under result_folder_path.
-For accuracy & loss plot, use tensorboard.
+For accuracy & loss plot, use tensorboard to visualize them (will be explained).

 ## k-fold Cross Validation of model
 QRNN